tauri-apps/tauri-docs/docs/references/architecture/readme.md

 ### [TAO](https://github.com/tauri-apps/tao)

 Cross-platform application window creation library in Rust that supports all major platforms like Windows, macOS, Linux, iOS and Android.
-Written in Rust, it is a fork of [winit](https://github.com/rust-windowing/winit) that we have extended for our own needs like menu bar and system tray.
+Written in Rust, it is a fork of [winit](https://github.com/rust-windowing/winit) that we have extended for our own needs.

 ### [WRY](https://github.com/tauri-apps/wry)